THE FOUNDERDoctor Francis LEFEBURE

-- Former Extern of the Hospitals of Paris, France
+- Former Extern of the Paris Hospitals.

-- Silver Medal at the ‟Lépine” contest,
+- Silver Medal at the French ‟Lépine” Contest, in 1964.

 That early research was greatly facilitated by his mother, who, knowing his interest in these subjects, would search out and collect all the best books for him.

 At the early age of 15, he had already passionately studied all the works of the philosopher and founder of anthroposophy, Rudolph Steiner.

 Much later, after his discoveries relating to phosphenes, D. LEFEBURE completely pulled away from Steiner’s work.

 At the age of 18, he began to study medicine.
 His main interests resided in anatomy, histology, physiology, and physics applied to medicine, a subject in which he obtained the highest marks but, like Darwin, he never had any interest in pathology or clinical medicine, though he did study those subjects to succeed in his exams.

 He became an extern of the Hospitals of Paris, choosing the neurology and child psychiatry departments.
 In June 1934, he met the person who in a certain manner became his mentor: Artheme Galip, an Ukrainian diplomat, son of the last governor of Bukovina, before it was annexed by the U.S.S.R.
 After the annexation, Galip moved to France as a refugee.

 He had previously spent time in a Zoroastrian temple.
 This mentor could trigger visions by the laying on of hands but had not received proper instruction.
 There was a contradiction between his gift and the exercises he taught, some of them being actually harmful, others being just a waste of time.